Skip to content

 Palpation of the bones: tarsals, metatarsals, toes and the base of the 5th metatarsal.

-Palpation for tenderness along the ligaments: deltoid ligament on medial side and anterior talofibular, calcaneofibular and posterior talofibular ligaments on the lateral side.
+Palpation for tenderness along the ligaments: deltoid ligament on the medial side and anterior talofibular, calcaneofibular and posterior talofibular ligaments on the lateral side.

 Move